joeyrb/AquariumControl/README.md

 To install PHP you must install the Metapackages php5 and libapache2-mod-php5.
 This can be done by searching for and installing in the Software Centre, or by running the following command.

-`sudo apt-get install php5 libapache2-mod-php5`
+`sudo apt-get install php libapache2-mod-php php-mcrypt php-mysql`

 ## Setup Server
 Now that the LAMP stack is installed (our sever), the server needs to be setup.